DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * supports RSA algorithms - rsa-sha1 (default) or rsa-sha256
 * supports soap1.1 and soap1.2
 * Will automatically add a Timestamp to the WS-Security header
-* Can optionally add an Expiry to that timestamp
+* Can optionally add an explicit Expiry to that timestamp (recommended)
 * signs the SOAP Body, or the Timestamp, or both (default)
 * uses a canonicalization method of "http://www.w3.org/2001/10/xml-exc-c14n#"
 * uses a digest mode of sha1 (default) or sha256